PubInv/ventmon-ventilator-inline-test-monitor/doc/UserManaul.md

 and I:E ratio.
 If produced over a long period of time, this would be evidence that the ventilator is performing as expected.

-# Measureable Flow is Currently Limitied
+# Measureable Flow is Currently Limitied and Restriction Added

 Due to a world-wide supply-chain problem, we have had to use a neo-natal flow sensor instead of an adult flow sensor.
 This limits the instantaenouse measurement of flow to 33 standrad literes per minute.